manchhui/Udacity-DENG-Capstone/README.md

 #### 2.1.1 create_capstone.py
 This **dag** must be used first before the **main dag** "udac_capstone_dag.py"

-#### 2.1.2 udac_sl_etl_dag.py
+#### 2.1.2 udac_capstone.py
-This **main dag** contains all the operator calls and task dependencies to correctly perform ETL of the data from AWS S3 into the fact and dimension tables on AWS Redshift. , refer to the diagram below for the details of task dependencies.
+This **main dag** contains all the operator calls and task dependencies to correctly perform ETL of the data from AWS S3 into the fact and dimension tables on AWS Redshift, refer to the diagram below for the details of task dependencies and ETL flow:

 ![](https://github.com/manchhui/Udacity-DENG-Capstone/blob/master/55F1A69C-CFD1-4AF6-B9CE-21527459BFF8.jpeg)